RedberryInternship/example-project-laravel/packages/redberry/georgian-card-gateway/README.md

 Georgian Card Gateway is easy to use package. it takes a lot of work off your back.

-with this package you can set up:
+With this package you can make:
 - regular payments ( requiring input of user's credit card information on each transaction)
 - recurrent payments (basically with this method you can save user's credit card into merchant and then make payments without asking user credit card info every time. )